bitwarden/passwordless-docs/src/guide/concepts.md

 * **WebAuthn** is an API that connects a relying party to an application or login system.
 In a practical sense, WebAuthn creates an easy connection between the web and an application to allow passwordless authentication to occur.
 Learn more about WebAuthn [here](https://www.yubico.com/resource/why-webauthn-matters/).
 * **CTAP2** The client to authenticator protocol components allow an external and portable authenticator (security key) to operate with a client platform.
 FIDO CTAP2 is responsible for the external factor, like a security key, communicating with a website or account via an authenticator.

-In order to acheive FIDO2 compliance, the passwordless.dev authentication process will incorporate both WebAuthn and CTAP2 standards.
+In order to achieve FIDO2 compliance, the Passwordless.dev authentication process will incorporate both WebAuthn and CTAP2 standards.

 ### Passkeys

-Passkeys are a replacement for passwords.
-They are based on secure cryptography, easy to use, resistant against phishing attacks and even breach resistant. *A more technical definition:* A passkey is a FIDO2 Discoverable Credential that is protected against device loss.
+Passkeys are a replacement for passwords that provide faster, easier, and more secure sign-ins to websites and apps across a user's devices.
+More precisely, "passkey" is a consumer-friendly term for a discoverable FIDO credential that can be synced to allow secure passwordless sign-ins across devices, or dedicates to a single piece of hardware as a device-bound passkey.

-A passkey can have MFA properties when user verification is in use, requiring something that you have (the Private Key) and something you know/are (a PIN or biometric).
+Passkeys may also have the capability to provide step-up authentication when bound to a device.

 ### Discoverable Credential

-A Discoverable Credential is a FIDO2 passkey that is usable for authentication without the server requiring a `credentialId` first.
+A Discoverable Credential is a passkey that is usable for authentication without the server requiring a `credentialId` first.
 This means that you don't need to first identify the user with a username or email, making it even simpler to sign-in.
 Passkeys are an example of Discoverable Credentials.

 ### User identifiers